 There are signs of rising inflation.
 Intuitively, investors may think of investing in precious metals because of their correlation.
 But is this correlation strong enough to invest money just on some inflation expectation news?
 We review Martin Pring’s inflation indicator, and how it relates to precious metals prices.
-It may provide additional support for our bullish gold forecast 2019 and silver forecast 2019.
+It may provide additional support for our bullish gold forecast 2019 (GOLD) and silver forecast 2019 (SILVER).

 Primarily this video published on Yahoo!
 Finance caught our attention.
 We will explore if and how inflation is correlated to precious metals prices in this article to understand if a precious metals investment is justified at this point in time.

 Prices for a lot of things in everyday life are going up.
 Especially CEOs are flashing a warning about this.
 The CEO of Coca Cola, which seems very well positioned to get these early signs, is one of them.
 That’s because of transportation costs as well as prices of ingredients.